NSLS-II-BMM/BeamlineManual/linescans.rst

 the plot.
 The motor that was scanned will then move to the motor position you clicked on.

-You can skip the :quoted:`click for motor position` step by typing :button:`n` and hitting :button:`Enter`.
+You can skip the "click for motor position" step by typing :button:`n` and hitting :button:`Enter`.

 .. todo:: Better sanity checking of input parameters